Naginreed/stream-server-guide/README.md

 ---
 ## Variant B - Mixed Setup
 If you have a decent PC and good internet at home, you can move some [Components](#components) to your home PC to "save" monthly costs.
+> [!WARNING]
-This requires some technical knowledge and will take multiple hours of setup.
-Also, support is done by yourself.
+> This requires some technical knowledge and will take multiple hours of setup.
+Some Support is done by yourself.

 - **Known Providers**
 [Belabox Cloud](https://cloud.belabox.net/), [IRLHosting](https://irlhosting.com/whmcs/aff.php?aff=35), [IRLServer](https://irlserver.com/), and [AntiSCUFF](https://antiscuff.com/cloud-obs-packages/)